TuringLang/JuliaBUGS.jl/docs/src/index.md

 This project is still in its early stage, with many key components needing to be completed.

-Please refer to the [Github project page](https://github.com/TuringLang/SymbolicPPL.jl) for usage information and a complete example.
+Please refer to the [example](https://turinglang.org/JuliaBUGS.jl/stable/example/) for usage information and a complete example.

 ## What is BUGS?